Accounting Schools in Louisiana

 There are various well-known and highly regarded accounting schools in Louisiana, which have national reputations for their accounting programs.
 You may find that the accounting schools in Louisiana are the right match for your skills, interests, and career goals based on the variety of accounting programs available.
 Some students find that an online accounting degree program is a convenient and flexible alternative.

-- There are 42 colleges and universities with accounting degree programs in Louisiana.
+- There are 27 not-for-profit colleges and universities with accounting degree programs in Louisiana.1

-- 5 schools offer a master’s or advanced degree in accounting.
+- 7 not-for-profit schools offer a master’s or advanced degree in accounting.1

-- Highest transfer-out rate*: Southeastern Louisiana University 32%1
+- Highest transfer-out rate*: Xavier University of Louisiana, 47%1

-- Lowest net price per year*: University of Louisiana-Lafayette $5,2331
+- Lowest net price per year*: Louisiana State University-Shreveport, $6,8431

 - Annual undergraduate tuition range for accounting programs in Louisiana*: $5,678-$40,5842